 1. List your must-haves.

-2. Choose a real estate agent.
+2. Choose a solid real estate agent with a good track record.

 Working with a real estate agent will make the home buying process feel easier and less stressful.
 An experienced agent should have local market knowledge and be in tune with your needs as a buyer.
 You should interview at least 2 to 3 realtors to make sure you’re choosing the agent that’s right for you.